antoArd/waterc/README.md

 ## Author

-Developed by [Your Name/Username] in spare time.
+Developed by Antonio Ardolino in spare time.
 Reverse-engineered from AORUS libraries for personal use and community benefit.

 ---